“In this world nothing can be said to certain, except death and taxes.” – Benjamin Franklin

 Tax Consequences of Selling Your Business in South Florida

-Nobody wants to pay taxes, but knowing a little about the tax law and how to minimize your taxes comes in very handy when it comes to selling your business.
-Informing oneself as a buyer or seller of businesses about relevant tax laws and its consequences is of paramount importance.
+Nobody wants to pay taxes, but knowing a little about the tax law and how to minimize your taxes comes in very handy when it comes to selling a business.
+Business owners should be generally informed about the tax laws and consequences regarding the sale of businesses.
 Every seller of a business should of course review their own unique tax situation with their accountant.
-But here are some issues that every principal owner of a business should confront before selling their business.
+But here are some tax issues that every principal owner of a business should confront before selling their business.

-Long Term Capital Gain Tax Normally Applies When Selling Your Business
+Long Term Capital Gain Tax When Selling Business

 When selling a business, the general rule of thumb is that the maximum rate will be 20 percent in accordance with the long term capital gain tax rate now in effect.
 This 20 percent rate is taxed on the net capital gain, not the gross purchase price of the business.
-For example, if the business sells for $500,000, but the seller still has a $200,000 non-depreciated capital basis (this includes the purchase price of the business when the seller bought it, start up costs, or other capital costs that the seller incurred) at the time of sale, then the net capital gain would be $300,000.
+The net capital gain is derived from subtracting the capital basis of the business from the gross proceeds of the sale (net of broker fees).
+For example, a business that for $500,000 after broker fees but has a $200,000 non-depreciated capital basis (this generally includes the original purchase price of the business when the seller bought it, start up costs, or other capital costs that the seller incurred) at the time of sale, then the net capital gain would be $300,000.

 Many sellers are confused by the final capital gains tax they are responsible for paying.
 They think the 20 percent rate simply applies to the purchase price and this is not necessarily true (usually it is not true).
 The capital basis must be computed, and the seller of a business must explore this issue with their accountant prior to the sale.
 The higher the capital basis, the lower the net capital gain.